-Last November I posted charts of historical annual returns for the S&P 500 and its precursor S&P 90 Index from January 1926 - November 2008.
-Some people have been emailing me to ask me to update the charts with full year returns for 2008.
+Last year I wrote a post about the annual returns of the S&P 500 Index and its precursor S&P 90 Index from 1926-2008.
+Some people have been emailing me to write a new post and update chars with full year returns for 2008.
 Updated charts are shown in the two images below (click on each image for a larger view).

 I have posted an updated chart for the returns of the S&P 500 Index during the period between 1926-2015.